iroshanvidanage/sre-lab-terraform/README.md

 - Locals are used to centrally store common data.
 - In a sense similar to variables, but can do more in locals.
 - But in locals can add expressions, which allows you to compute values dynamically.

+## Data Sources

+- Allow Terraform to use / fetch info defined outside of Terraform
+- When using data sources, always refere to the documentation.

+### Filters

+- Used to filter out a specific or a group of recources to be used by data resources.
+-